-Hubbard, a Democrat, was the representative for Connecticut's 1st congressional district from 1867 to 1869.
+Hubbard was the representative for Connecticut’s 1st congressional district and was a Democrat.
+He served from 1867 to 1869.

 From Mar 1867 to Mar 1869, Hubbard missed 465 of 648 roll call votes, which is 71.8%.
 This is much worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.

 |Dec 1867-Feb 1868||142||71||50.0%||92nd|

 |Dec 1868-Mar 1869||197||147||74.6%||97th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information